dczmer/davelab/01_zsh-configuration/README.md

 ### 3. Running the Examples

 We can test configuration files and shell scripts by starting a fresh `zsh` session in your terminal.
-This will ensure we're working from a clean slate, with zero custom configuration, so we can experiment with changing settings, and be sure scripts and commands will work consistently.
+This will ensure we're working from a clean slate, with zero custom configuration, so we can experiment with changing settings and be sure scripts and commands will work consistently.

-To start, open your terminal emulator and start a new `zsh` session (even if you are already using `zsh` as your default shell):
+To start, open your terminal emulator and start a new `zsh` session:

 ```zsh
 zsh -df